pullashradha/BandTracker/README.md

 View all bands that have played at a venue | Crossroad MegaStadium Bands: 1 | One Ok Rock, Pop/Rock Delete one venue | Venues: 1 | Venues: 0
 Delete all venues | Venues: 3 | Venues: 0
+Add a band to a venue | Crossroads MegaStadium, Bands: 0, add One Ok Rock | Bands: 1 Add a venue to a band | One OK Rock, Venues: 0, add Crossroads MegaStadium | Venues: 1

 ## Future Features

 HTML | CSS | C#
 ----- | ----- | -----
-Add a better input form to set event date | --- | Add DateTime option to allow time input in a different field Add drop down bar for existing venues & bands | --- | Allow user to add band to already existing venue & vice versa
+Add a better input form to set event date | --- | Change event date input field to the drop down when adding a venue/band to an existing band/venue
---- | --- | Allow user to delete band from database but keep information of band in the venue page though it can't be altered, just to view past performers
+Add drop down bar for existing venues & bands | --- | Allow user to add band to already existing venue & vice versa Have more confirmation pages | --- | Allow user to delete band from database but keep information of band in the venue page though it can't be altered, just to view past performers

 ## Support and Contact Details